Skip to Content

 To secure a conviction for a sex crime involving a minor, the prosecution must prove several key elements beyond a reasonable doubt:

-• Sexual Contact: The state must prove that you engaged in sexual contact with a minor.
+• Sexual contact: The state must prove that you engaged in sexual contact with a minor.
 This is broadly defined as any touching of a person's sexual or intimate parts for the purpose of sexual gratification.

-• Lack of Consent: The state must prove that the sexual contact occurred without the victim's consent.
+• Lack of consent: The state must prove that the sexual contact occurred without the victim's consent.
 In cases involving minors, the law presumes that a child under a certain age cannot consent to a sexual act.

-• Victim's Age: This is the most crucial element.
+• Victim's age: This is the most crucial element.
 The state must prove that the victim was under the legal age of consent, which in New York is 17.
 The penalties are more severe if the victim is younger, such as under 11.

 The prosecution's case often relies heavily on the testimony of the alleged victim, other witnesses, and complex forensic evidence.
 As a seasoned Westchester County child molestation attorney, we will challenge the government's evidence at every turn, scrutinizing the methods used to collect and analyze the evidence and questioning the credibility of their witnesses.